-Introduction. - Starting from the famous Fermi-Pasta-Ulam problem [1,2] the interest in the understanding of the thermalization process in dynamical systems with a finite number of degrees of freedom is continuously growing (see, e.g., [3,4]).
-At present the experiments with cold Bose gas in atom traps and optical lattices open access to experimental investigations (see, e.g., [5,6]) stimulating the theoretical and experimental interest in this phenomenon (see, e.g., [7,8]).
+Introduction. - Starting from the famous Fermi-Pasta-Ulam problem [1,2] the interest to understanding of thermalization process in dynamical systems with a finite number of degrees of freedom is continuously growing (see e.g. [3,4]).
+At present the experiments with cold Bose gas in atom traps and optical lattices open access to experimental investigations (see e.g. [5,6]) stimulating the theoretical and experimental interest to this phenomenon (see e.g. [7,8]).

-The numerical analysis of dynamical thermalization in disordered nonlinear chains has been started recently showing that the quantum Gibbs distribution can appear at a moderate nonlinearity contrary to usually expected energy equipartition over linear modes [9,10].
-Thus, it is interesting to analyze the dynamics of a Bose-Einstein condensate (BEC), described by the Gross-Pitaevskii equation (GPE), in a chaotic billiard where the quantum evolution corresponds to a regime of quantum chaos and energy levels statistics described by the random matrix theory [11-13].
-As an example we use a de-symmetrized Bunimovich stadium where the classical dynamics is fully chaotic (see, e.g., [12,14]).
-We note that the chaotic optical billiards, created by a laser beam and containing cold atoms, have been already studied experimentally [15,16] and hence our model can be investigated experimentally.
+The numerical analysis of dynamical thermalization in disordered nonlinear chains has been started recently showing that the quantum Gibbs distribution can appear at a moderate nonlinearity contrary to usually expected energy equipartition over linear modes [9, 10].
+Thus it is interesting to analyze the dynamics of a Bose-Einstein condensate (BEC), described by the Gross-Pitaevskii Equation (GPE), in a chaotic billiard where the quantum evolution corresponds to a regime of quantum chaos and energy levels statistics described by the Random Matrix Theory [11-13].
+As an example we use a de-symmetrized Bunimovich stadium where the classical dynamics is fully chaotic (see e.g. [12, 14]).
+We note that the chaotic optical billiards, created by a laser beam and containing cold atoms, have been already studied experimentally [15, 16] and hence our model can be investigated experimentally.